djdhillxn/rlhf/docs/trl_migration.md

 files, and makes it easier to download or share the source tree without pulling checkpoints.
 SFT and reward training support exact Transformers checkpoint resume through `train.resume_from_checkpoint`.

+DPO also supports exact Trainer resume.
+The DPO notebook restores the newest Drive checkpoint into the local output directory, and `train.resume_from_checkpoint=auto` resumes model, optimizer, scheduler, RNG, and Trainer state.
+Periodic checkpoints and the final model are copied to the same persistent Drive run directory.
+The lightweight synchronization command copies logs, configs, reports, tokenizers, and Trainer state back to the MacBook while excluding model tensors and files over the configured size cap.

 The current experimental TRL PPO trainer path writes checkpoints, but this wrapper does not expose an exact `resume_from_checkpoint` path.
 It rejects that